-In 2003, armed conflict broke out between the Sudan Armed Forces and two armed rebel movements namely Justice and Equality movement and Sudan Liberation Movement.
-The conflict resulted in death of up to 300,000 people and the displacement of over 2.6 million people, majority of whom are still at the internally displaced persons (IDP) camp.
+In 2003, armed conflict broke out between the Sudan Armed Forces and two armed rebel movements namely Justice and Equality Movement and Sudan Liberation Movement.
+The conflict resulted in the death of up to 300,000 people and the displacement of over 2.6 million people, the majority of whom are still at the internally displaced persons (IDP) camp.
 UNMAS began operations in Darfur in 2005.
 In 2008, the programme became an integral component of the United Nations-African Union Mission in Darfur (UNAMID) designated as the Ordnance Disposal Office (ODO).
-In line with Security Council Resolution 1769 (2007) and further amendments, ODO is mandated to support Mission tasks including: protection of civilians, facilitation of humanitarian assistance and the safety and security of UNAMID and humanitarian personnel.
+In line with Security Council Resolution 1769 (2007) and further amendments, ODO is mandated to support Mission tasks including protection of civilians, facilitation of humanitarian assistance and the safety and security of UNAMID and humanitarian personnel.

-Following a unilateral declaration of cessation of hostilities by the Government of Sudan and the main non-signatory armed movements in 2016, there has been considerable reduction in the level of conflict.
+Following a unilateral declaration of cessation of hostilities by the Government of Sudan and the main non-signatory armed movements in 2016, there has been a considerable reduction in the level of conflict.
 This has allowed ODO access to areas that were hitherto inaccessible.

 With the security situation improving, in 2018 the Security Council adopted resolution 2429 mandating UNAMID to focus its activities in Jebel Mara.
 Outside Jebel Marra UNAMID and UN Country Team work hand-in-hand on priority areas deemed critical to avoid a relapse into conflict, with a view to facilitating transition of these portfolios to the Government of Sudan by June 2020, when UNAMID would exit.

 In response to the ERW contamination, ODO deploys multi-task teams with a special focus towards the Jebel Mara location, areas where armed hostilities have occurred and communities hosting internally displaced persons.

 - ERW Risk Education